Essential Steps to Prepare for a Hurricane

 - If you encounter flood waters, turn around.
 Just six inches of fast-moving water can knock you down, and one foot of moving water can sweep your vehicle away.

-If you are not in a mandatory evacuation zone, you may wish to stay home.
-If so, remember that even if the high winds and floodwaters do not reach your home, you may lose power and water, and you may not be able to leave your home for several days if the roads are impassable.
-Follow these tips to ensure your safety:
+If the high winds and floodwaters do not reach your home, you may still lose power and water, and you may not be able to leave your home for several days if the roads are impassable.
+Follow these tips to ensure your safety.

 - Stay informed so you can react.